 There is no denying that podcast popularity is on the rise.
 Not only are listeners able to tune into a show about almost any interest they have, but they can also listen at a time that suits them.
-And whether your podcast is for entrepreneurs, keen cooks, or true crime enthusiasts, you need to look after your audience to keep them coming back for more.
-Just as podcast popularity is on the rise, so are podcast audio problems that can be avoided.
+And whether your podcast is for entrepreneurs or true crime enthusiasts, you need to look after your audience to keep them coming back for more.

 Quality Audio is Fundamental